rmupap/rmupap.github.io/admissions/index.md

 There has never been a better time to consider becoming a Physician Assistant.
 The profession is amazing!
 It’s flourishing now more than ever.

-We invite you to **learn the details of our admissions criteria by navigating to, and carefully reading through, the information on the following admissions web pages.** Links are provided below and also included in the navigation bar for your convenience.
+We invite you to **learn the details of our admissions criteria by navigating to, and carefully reading through, the information on the pages listed below.** Links are provided below and also included in the navigation bar for your convenience.

 We sincerely hope our program is a great fit for you, and look forward to receiving your application materials.

-### Admissions Pages
+### Admissions Criteria Pages

-- [Program Highlights][program-highlights]
 - [Prerequisite Courses][prereqs]
+- [Prerequisite Help Tables][prereqhelptables]
 - [Application Requirements][app-requirements]

+### More Helpful Pages for Prospective Applicants

+- [Program Highlights][program-highlights] <span style="font-size:70%;font-style:italic;color:grey;"> coming soon!</span>
 - [Frequently Asked Questions][faq]
 - [Information Web Group][info-web-group]